SruthiSathya/Predicting-the-Success-of-Bank-Telemarketing-using-various-machine-learning-techniques/README.md

 # Predicting-the-Success-of-Bank-Telemarketing-using-various-machine-learning-techniques
-This repository contains code to predict the success of Bank Telemarketing using the following Machine Learning techniques:
+This repository contains a python class to predict the success of Bank Telemarketing using the following Machine Learning techniques with the incorporation of dimensionality reduction techniques (the user gets to choose it):

 1. LogisticRegression
 2. KNeighborsClassifier
-3. RandomForestRegressor
+3. SVC
-4. SVC
+4. MLPClassifier
 5. DecisionTreeClassifier
 6. GaussianNB
 7. Perceptron
-8. Multilayer Perceptron
+8. RandomForestClassifier
+9. BaggingClassifier
+10. AdaBoostClassifier
+11. GradientBoostingClassifier
+12. ExtraTreesClassifier
+13. RidgeClassifier
+14. Lasso
+15. BernoulliNB

-And to display the following:
+And displaying the following metircs

 1. classification_report
 2. confusion_matrix
 3. accuracy_score
 4. roc_auc_score